oloc/g10b/readme.md

     192.168.10.50 g10b.oloc g10b

-At this stage you can have access to the Jenkins, Gitlab and the Rundeck in your browser at:
+At this stage you can have access to the Jenkins, Gitlab, the Rundeck and Mesos in your browser at:
 * http://g10b.oloc/jenkins
 * http://g10b.oloc/gitlab
 * http://g10b.oloc/rundeck